-Partial tooth loss – even one single tooth – can have a dramatic effect on one’s confidence and quality of life.
-Whether you are missing one tooth or up to three teeth in a row, we encourage you to speak with our team at Dental Associates of Corona about whether dental bridges will work for you.
-These beautiful prosthetics can effectively and efficiently complete your smile for a significant improvement in comfort, function, and beauty.
+Partial tooth loss – even a single tooth – can affect confidence and oral health.
+Whether you are missing one tooth or up to three teeth in a row, we encourage you to speak with our team about whether dental bridges will work for you.
+These prosthetics can effectively and efficiently complete your smile for a significant improvement in comfort, function, and beauty.

 Dental bridges look like a series of connected artificial teeth that replace one tooth or up to three teeth in a row.
 Artificial teeth called pontics fill the open space while the dental crowns that rest on either end of the prosthetic offer support.
 During placement, we will bond the crowns over your natural “anchor” teeth situated on either side of your smile opening.
 By color-matching the crowns and pontics to your remaining natural teeth, you will achieve a beautiful complete, uniform smile.

 Patients sometimes consider tooth replacement a cosmetic treatment, but restoring your smile after tooth loss is considered restorative for a variety of reasons.
 The benefits include:

 - Filling the open space prevents trapped food accumulation, for more effective and less challenging oral hygiene.

 - Bridges offer a fixed, rather than removable, solution to missing teeth.

 - The ability to chew a wider variety of foods makes meals more enjoyable.

 - Replacing missing teeth prevents surrounding natural teeth from migrating into the open area and causing misalignment.

 - Bridges present a budget-friendly alternative to other solutions, such as dental implants.